Register your office to receive a $50 credit towards your first case.

 Handing off a crucial part of your workflow can feel like a leap of faith, but it doesn’t have to be.
 When you partner with an outside lab for your All-on-4 cases, you aren’t losing control; you’re delegating to a specialist.
 The key is to have smart, simple systems in place to ensure every restoration meets your high standards.
 With the right approach, you can build a partnership that delivers consistent, high-quality results for your patients and your practice.
 Think of your lab as an extension of your team, and establish clear protocols for communication and quality assurance from day one.
 This proactive stance ensures that every case, from the first to the hundredth, is a success.

-Require Clear Documentation and Transparency
+Insist on Clear Documentation and Full Transparency

 A great lab partner has nothing to hide.
 When a lab is transparent about the high-quality materials they use, it shows a commitment to excellence that should match your own professional standards.
 Before you send your first All-on-4 case, ask for documentation that verifies the source and specifications of their materials, especially for long-term restorations like hybrid dentures.
 You should always require documentation proving the use of FDA-approved materials and confirm the lab’s regulatory compliance.
 This isn’t about mistrust; it’s about building a foundation for a secure and reliable partnership that prioritizes patient safety and predictable outcomes.